rconradharris/rconradharris.github.com/_posts/2011-06-14-the-nose-profiling-rabbit-hole.markdown

    throws a completely unhelpful error of not finding the config option.
 3. `pstats` uses a bogus license that's more-or-less impossible to change because the people who created it are long gone.
-4. `nose` uses a deprecated profiler, `hotshot`, that has a major bug in it.
+4. `nose` uses a deprecated profiler, `hotshot`, that has a major bug in it that's not likely to be fixed.

 Given the above, looks like I'll probably hand-roll a `cProfile` harness and